-This knob is also to adjust the sound balance between the front and rear, and the right and left speakers.
+This knob is also used to adjust the sound balance between the front and rear, and the right and left speakers.

-For front/rear adjustment, push "AUDIO CONTROL / MODE" repeatedly until "FAd" appears on the display.
+For front/rear adjustment, push "AUDIO CTRL / MODE" repeatedly until "FADE" appears on the display.
 Then turn the knob to adjust the front/rear balance.

-The display will show the range from "FAd F7" to "FAd R7".
+The display will show the range from "FADE FRONT 7" to "FADE REAR 7".

-For left/right adjustment, push "AUDIO CONTROL / MODE" repeatedly until "BAL" appears on the display.
+For left/right adjustment, push "AUDIO CTRL / MODE" repeatedly until "BAL" appears on the display.
 Then turn the knob to adjust the left/right balance.

-The display will show the range from "BAL L7" to "BAL R7".
+The display will show the range from "BAL LEFT 7" to "BAL RIGHT 7".